m3ccanico/ehc/README.md

 # Introduction

 Extract HTTP Content (EHC) extracts content from HTTP streams in PCAP files.
+It supports compressed and chunked content.
+It only extracts HTML, JS, and SWF content from streams on TCP ports 80, 8000, and 8080.
+Both is very easy to extend if required.

 # Installation